pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-lng_5               Longitude of the monster, truncated to 5 decimal places. gmaps               Google Maps link to the location of the monster. applemaps           Apple Maps link to the location of the monster. geofence            Geofence around the event.
+lng_5               Longitude of the monster, truncated to 5 decimal places. gmaps               Google Maps link to the location of the monster. applemaps           Apple Maps link to the location of the monster.
+Waze                Waze link to the location of the monster. geofence            Geofence around the event.
 =================== ============================================================